 Find out more

-The BHF is the largest independent funder of cardiovascular research in the UK.
+The BHF is the UK’s largest independent funder of research into heart and circulatory disease.
 Some highlights of our heart failure research include:

 Want to know more?